-But VoiceBunny does have a handy dandy pricing estimator based on your needs.
-Along with the typical "search and book" option , they offer a "speedy" option for return customers who need a quick turnaround.
-And the "contest" option will get you multiple auditions to choose from at a slightly higher price.
+Along with the typical “search and book” option, they offer a “speedy” option for return customers who need a quick turnaround.
+And the “contest” option will get you multiple auditions to choose from at a slightly higher price.

-VoiceBunny suggests pricing based only on word count instead of usage, so expect prices to start around $45 for a :15 piece and go up from there.
+BunnyStudio suggests pricing based only on word count instead of usage, so expect prices to start around $45 for a 00:15 piece and go up from there.

 Simply browse through their selection of talent, and use filters like style and age range to find someone you like.
 Click the buy button and you are off to the races.

-If you really need a cheap voice over, look no further than Fivver.com.
-Fivver is an online marketplace where people offer all sorts of things for $5.
-Along with design, programming, and many other services, you can get a good voice over at Fivver.
-The phrase "you get what you pay for" isn't always true, but be aware when you browse the options here.
-Within the Fivver database are some very talented voice over artists who produce a good product, but there are also some people looking for a quick buck.
+If you really need a cheap voice over, look no further than Fiverr.com.
+Fiverr is an online marketplace where people offer all sorts of things for $5.
+Along with the design, programming, and many other services, you can get a good voice over at Fiverr.
+The phrase “you get what you pay for” isn’t always true, but be aware when you browse the options here.
+Within the Fiverr database are some very talented voice over artists who produce a good product, but there are also some people looking for a quick buck.

 Most of the good VO talent here offer short scripts (eg. 75 words) for $5.
 Things like revisions or longer scripts require you to purchase multiple $5 gigs, which can bring the price up quite a bit.
 But even then you’ll probably come away with a VO read for less than $100.

-If you are in a pinch, or just need something quick and dirty, definitely search through the offerings as Fivver.
+If you are in a pinch, or just need something quick and dirty, definitely search through the offerings as Fiverr.

 Also, note that all of the above services follow the “buyout” method with their pricing.
 This means once you pay for the voice over, you can do whatever you want with it forever.
 If you use another service, make sure they what you are getting is a “buyout” or you might find yourself paying additional fees down the road.